dpcleitao/Dotfiles/README.md

 # Recommended if you want to be able to `git pull` updates easily.
-ln -s ~/Dotfiles/zshrc ~/.zshrc ln -s ~/Dotfiles/vimrc ~/.vimrc ln -s ~/Dotfiles/gitconfig ~/.gitconfig ln -s ~/Dotfiles/gitignore_global ~/.gitignore_global
+ln -s ~/Dotfiles/zshrc ~/.zshrc ln -s ~/Dotfiles/vimrc ~/.vimrc ln -s ~/Dotfiles/gitignore_global ~/.gitignore_global
 ln -s ~/Dotfiles/irbrc ~/.irbrc ln -s ~/Dotfiles/gemrc ~/.gemrc ln -s ~/Dotfiles/pryrc ~/.pryrc

+#Personally, I symlink everything other than my `.gitconfig` because you need to
+fill in your own email and name for that file.
+If you want to symlink that as well you can with the following command. ln -s ~/Dotfiles/gitconfig ~/.gitconfig
 ```

-Personally, I symlink everything other than my `.gitconfig` because you need to
-fill in your own email and name for that file.

 ### Installing Dependencies